seme4/ssi-consultancy/DeployerDeveloperReview.md

 using a new module mod_authz_host.
 It then comments that "For compatibility with old configurations, the new module mod_access_compat is provided".

-The deployers guide should state what web servers are supported, and also what others sameAs Lite is known to run on (e.g. from existing deployers).
+The deployers guide should state what web servers are supported, and also what others sameAs Lite is known to run on.

----

-## Decide what MySQL versions are to be supported
+### Decide what MySQL versions are to be supported

 [MySQL](http://www.mysql.com) is now owned by Oracle.
 There is a GPL-licensed fork of MySQL, [MariaDB](https://mariadb.org) is GPL fork of MySQL also available: